Dr. Catherine Lovecchio, Director, RN-BSN Track

 - Nursing students must achieve a grade of C or better in the major and cognate courses.
 Once the student is enrolled, all Nursing courses must be taken at The University of Scranton.

 - Before students begin clinical work, they must submit copies of their professional malpractice-liability insurance policy, evidence of current licensure and CPR certification.
 RN students must adhere to the same clinical requirements as all undergraduate nursing students.

-- Students will meet the community based learning requirements by completing major courses that have a community based learning component
+- Students will meet the service-learning requirements by completing major courses that have a service-learning component.

 Students who have earned an overall GPA of 3.2 or higher and completed 90 undergraduate credit hours including NURS 241 and NURS 242 may choose an accelerated track toward the M.S.N.
 Graduate course substitutions can be made for undergraduate NURS 474 , NURS 493 and electives.
-Additional information is available from the Director of the RN to BSN Track.
+Additional information is available from Dr. Hudacek, Director of the RN Track.